bijancn/linux-and-terminals/lectures/06-git/slides.md

 ---
 Session overview
 ------------------------------------------------------------------------
-1. Intro, Linux basics
+1. Intro, Linux basics and file management
-2. File management in the terminal
-3. Combine simple commands
-4. One liners (going beyond pipes)
-5. Regular Expressions
+2. More commands and piping
-6. Bash scripting
+3. Bash scripting
+4. Regular Expressions
-7. Makefiles
+5. Makefiles
-8. <mark>Git</mark>
+6. <mark>Git</mark>
-9. DESY IT (Sven Sternberger)
+7. DESY IT (Sven Sternberger)
-10. Bonus: Tips and Tricks for Customization
-Note:

 ---
 Why do we need version control?